H0mire/FACETpy/docs/source/Getting Started/full_correction_example.rst

 .. note::

-   This tutorial is based on the default/stock FACET object implementation.
-The FACET Object is intended to be individualized to the user's needs.
+   This tutorial is based on the default/stock facet object implementation.
+The facet Object is intended to be individualized to the user's needs.
-   To access all functionalities (if not already provided) of the FACET Tool, either edit/expand the `src/FACET/Facet.py` file or directly access the frameworks by e.g. `f.get_correction()` for the correction framework instance.
+   To access all functionalities (if not already provided) of the facet Tool, either edit/expand the `src/facet/facet.py` file or directly access the frameworks by e.g. `f.get_correction()` for the correction framework instance.

-To begin, load your EEG dataset into a FACET object:
+To begin, load your EEG dataset into a facet object:

 .. code-block:: python

-   from src.FACET.Facet import Facet
+   from src.facet.facet import facet
    # It is advised to add a configuration block here, to keep an overview of the settings used for the analysis.
    # Begin Configuration Block
    # Path to your BIDS dataset